RDFLib/rdflib/docs/docs.md

 uv run zensical build
 ```

-Built HTML docs will be generated in `site/` and API documentation, generated as markdown from doc-strings, will be placed in `docs/apidocs/`.
+Built HTML docs will be generated in `site/` and API documentation, generated as Markdown from doc-strings, will be placed in `docs/apidocs/`.

 API Docs are automatically generated with `mkdocstring`